 Notes: Estimations are performed on a restricted sample, based on the following rule: for each year and transport mode, we select the countries (i) and the products (at the 3-digit level, s(k)) that constitute 80% of the total value of trade flows.
-The additive term is expressed in fraction of fas price. (**): 1989 omitted in 3-digit estimation for air.
+The additive term is expressed in fraction of FAS price. (**): 1989 omitted in 3-digit estimation for air.